apache/druid/docs/content/tutorials/tutorial-kerberos-hadoop.md

 In case there are other softwares used with hadoop, like WanDisco, ensure that
 1. the necessary libraries are available
-2. add the requisite extensions to `druid.etensions.loadlist` in `conf/druid/_common/common.runtime.properties`
+2. add the requisite extensions to `druid.extensions.loadlist` in `conf/druid/_common/common.runtime.properties`

 ### Kerberos setup